Can you tell a buck from a doe, stag or hind? What about a fallow, roe or sika?

 Take a look at the six species of British deer, and read up on our top tips below to make sure you know what to do to prevent an emergency and be deer aware.

 How can you prevent hitting a deer on the road?

 Know their schedule

-Deer cross the roads all year round, but more so in October and November when it’s mating season.
+Deer cross the roads all year round, but more so in May and June for calving season, and October and November when it’s mating season.
 They will usually be seen on country roads between sunset and sunrise.

 Seen one?
 Look for another.

 If a deer crosses in front of you, it is likely that another will follow.
 If it is safe to do so, slow right down or stop and wait.
 Deer are unpredictable so drive with caution.

 Spot the warning signs

 There are warning signs placed exactly where deer are known to cross.
 If you see one – slow down, stay alert and be prepared to stop.